JericWang/jericwang.github.io/index.md

 2015-2016, he was enrolled in the State Key Laboratory of Networking and Switching as an M.Phil. student in Information and Communication Engineering.
 He has later decided to pursue a doctorate degree.

-2011-2015, he studied and graduated with a Bachelor of Engineering in Engineering from the School of Information and Communication Engineering at Beijing University of Posts and Telecommunications, majoring in Electronic Information Engineering.
+2011-2015, he studied and graduated with a Bachelor of Engineering from the School of Information and Communication Engineering at Beijing University of Posts and Telecommunications, majoring in Electronic Information Engineering.

 # Honors and Achievements